 These services are often crucial early into sober living.
 These services may be needed for an extended amount of time as well.
 This is especially true when it comes to treatments such as clinical therapy.

 5G has increased the reliability of sending medical information.
 This includes medical documents and images that require large file sizes such as MRI scans.
 Increasing the reliability of sending this medical information greatly improves healthcare in all fields.
+With the emergence of medical scans now available without needing a doctor’s recommendation such as a private MRI scan, delivering the results straight to your doctor is now easier, thanks to 5G technology.
 When it comes to addiction treatment, this improves healthcare quality when medical information is needed from another medical or rehab facility, especially when there is an emergency and information needs to be sent quickly.

 5G has made connecting with close friends and family much easier and accessible.
 There are going to be times where you may need to reach out to your support system when they are not around, and with 5G that is possible through good quality audio and video calls.